 But you can certainly argue that Jack Nicklaus, Annika Sorenstam, Arnold Palmer and Ben Hogan were athletes.
-And in today’s game, athletic ability is on display every week on the professional tours (think Lexi Thompson, Dustin Johnson, Brook Koepka and So Yeon Ryu, for example).
+And in today’s game, athletic ability is on display every week on the professional tours (think Lexi Thompson, Dustin Johnson, Brooks Koepka and So Yeon Ryu, for example).

 So if you’re looking to get the best out of your golf game, perhaps you should treat it more like an athletic endeavor vs. merely an outdoor activity.

 “A person who plays golf is an athlete as the game is a sport,” says Alison Curdt, who is both a PGA Master Professional and LPGA Master Professional based out of Wood Ranch Golf Club in the Los Angeles area.